 How Is Solo Stove Heat Directed?

-Solo Stoves create less downwards heat than many other types of fire pit.
+Solo Stoves create less downwards heat than many other types of fire pit, which is why they’re one of the best fire pits on the market – certainly for use on heat-sensitive surfaces.
 The reason behind this is their airflow.
 Air is sucked in through the vent holes at the base, which is pulled upwards by the flames.
 A lot of the heat is directed upwards, away from your deck.

 If you’re after radiant heat, this might concern you: is all the heat lost upwards?
 No, it isn’t.
 This design doesn’t radiate as much heat as some; however you’ll still get plenty of warmth from its cozy flames.